dali-lab/data_challenge/README.md

 Describe the dataset given with three or more data visualizations.
 These can be maps, histograms, line graphs, combinations of those, or anything else.
 It can be a time-series, or an interactive plot.

+Think, if you could only show someone these graphs to describe most of the data, what graphs would you choose.

+Design matters, making this beautiful matters.

 The sky is the limit!